eficode-academy/docker-katas/labs/07-building-an-image.md

     > about which ports are intended to be published.
     > You need the `-p`/`-P` command to actually open the host ports.

-1. The last step is the command for running the application which is simply - `python ./app.py`.
+1. The last step is the command for running the application which is simply - `python3 ./app.py`.
 Use the [CMD](https://docs.docker.com/engine/reference/builder/#cmd) command to do that:

     ```docker
     CMD ["python3", "/usr/src/app/app.py"]